Jacksonville Drug Crime Attorney

 Furthermore, since one of the critical issues involved with any trafficking case may be the amount of the illicit substance in question, it’s critical to make sure that members of law enforcement followed the proper procedures in measuring that amount.
 It’s also just as vital to have an experienced drug crime attorney that understands what limits and restrictions the law imposes on such measurements.

-So if you or a loved one are facing a trafficking charge, don’t wait until it’s too late, reach out to the firm of Lufrano Legal, P.A.
+So if you or a loved one are facing a trafficking charge, don’t wait until it’s too late, reach out to the drug crime lawyers at Lufrano Legal, P.A.
 But if you happen to have additional questions on the offense of trafficking you might want to take a look at Florida Statute at 893.135, which happens to be the trafficking statute.

 Fighting Drug Charges in Florida

 Facing criminal charges is stressful, especially when the potential penalties could involve years in prison, massive fines, or mandatory minimum prison sentences.
 Fortunately, you don’t have to navigate the criminal justice system alone.
 An experienced drug crimes attorney may be able to:

 - Find flaws in the evidence that persuade the prosecuting attorney to reduce charges or dismiss the charges;